 - Transcendental meditation and most other forms of meditation

-- Yoga treatment for substance use disorders
+- Yoga treatment for substance abuse disorders

-Treatments that are experimental in nature or that do not have sufficient empirical evidence to justify their use in the treatment of the substance use disorder in question will not be covered.
+Treatments that are experimental in nature or that do not have sufficient empirical evidence to justify their use in the treatment of the substance abuse disorder in question will not be covered.
 A more complete list of treatments not covered and any specifying conditions regarding these treatments can be found here.

-Individuals who require coverage for substance use disorder treatment, including residential treatment and rehabilitation services, should always check regarding coverage for specific services with the appropriate customer service department or their agent before enrolling in any type of residential care program.
+Individuals who require TRICARE coverage for substance use disorder treatment, including residential treatment and rehabilitation treatment services, should always check regarding coverage for specific services with the appropriate customer service department or their agent before enrolling in any type of residential care program.